Endi18/Food-Recipe-Application/README.md

 The `RecipeSearchResultAdapter` class extends the `RecyclerView.Adapter` class and has a constructor that takes two parameters, a `Context` object, and a list of `Recipe` objects.

 The `onCreateViewHolder()` method creates a new instance of the `RecipeSearchResultViewHolder` class, which contains a `CardView` that displays the recipe information.

-The `getItemCount()` method returns the number of recipes in the list.The `onBindViewHolder()` method binds the data from the `Recipe` object to the `RecipeSearchResultViewHolder`.
+The `getItemCount()` method returns the number of recipes in the list.

+The `onBindViewHolder()` method binds the data from the `Recipe` object to the `RecipeSearchResultViewHolder`.

+The `RecipeSearchResultViewHolder` class is an inner class that extends `RecyclerView.ViewHolder`.
+It has a constructor that takes a View object and initializes the card view, the dish name, and the dish image that will be displayed in the layout.

 ### Database